-- a) it can be demonstrated that it is not possible to share a site, mast or facility with existing telecommunications infrastructure; - there is no unacceptable impact on the character and appearance of the area, residential amenity and the safe and satisfactory functioning of highways; - c) all reasonable steps are taken to minimise adverse visual impact; and - d) the proposal is in conformity with the latest national guidelines on radiation protection.
+- a) it can be demonstrated that it is not possible to share a site, mast or facility with existing telecommunications infrastructure; - b) there is no unacceptable impact on the character and appearance of the area, residential amenity and the safe and satisfactory functioning of highways; - c) all reasonable steps are taken to minimise adverse visual impact; and - d) the proposal is in conformity with the latest national guidelines on radiation protection.
 This will include consideration for both the individual and cumulative effects of the apparatus having regard to any other significant Electro-Magnetic Field generators in the locality.

-Additionally, where telecommunications development is proposed on or close to development will only be permitted, if the proposed facility is specifically designed and sited to be as unobtrusive as possible in relation to the protected area or other mitigating benefits can be demonstrated.
+Additionally, where telecommunications development is proposed on or close to specifically designed and sited to be as unobtrusive as possible in relation to the protected area or other mitigating benefits can be demonstrated.

-- a) designated or undesignated heritage assets; or - b) green infrastructure protection and opportunity areas (as shown on the proposals map)
+- a) designated or undesignated heritage assets; or - b) nationally protected Sites of Special Scientific interest (SSSI), regional and local sites, the Yare Valley Character Area and areas of open space (as shown on the proposals map) development will only be permitted, if the proposed facility is